Kevinadiputra/Tugas-pemrograman-komputer-array/README.md

 4. Movie Rankings

 ## Array Assignment 2
 Integrate a linear search feature into the Java code for the four previously created case studies.
 Add user input functionality for searching.
 Refine the wording and elaborate on the tasks.
-This is for the GitHub repository readme.